 Our flight specialist suggests flights from Vancouver with Air France into Madrid (MAD) via Paris (CDG) & returning from Barcelona (BCN) with Air France via Paris (CDG.)
 You do NOT have to come to Vancouver to join this tour.
 You are welcome to book your own flights or we can put you in touch with our flights specialist who can book flights for you from any city.
 Please let us know.

 Our published price is based on 2 people sharing a room.
-If you wish to be guaranteed a single room, there is a Single Supplement charge of $1,360 Canadian.
+If you would like to share, we will do our best to find you a roommate.
+The EARLIER you pay your deposit, the more likely we are to be able to find you a roommate.
+If you wish to be guaranteed a single room, there is a Single Supplement charge of $1,460 Canadian.
 Those people traveling alone but wishing to share will be informed 3 months prior to departure if a roommate is not currently available.
 At that point you will be invoiced for the Single Supplement.
 If a roommate subsequently joins the tour, your single supplement will be refunded with the final documentation.

 The land portion of the tour must be booked directly with Royal Heights Tours.
 You can secure your place on the tour with a $400 per person non-refundable deposit.
 We take payment by cheque, Visa or Mastercard for the $400 /person deposit.
-Your invoice for your Land tour will be e-mailed to you at the beginning of July 2021.
-Payment will be due by August 14 2021.
+Your invoice for your 2021 Land tour will be e-mailed to you at the end of June.
+Payment will be due by August 12th.
 Price quoted is for FINAL PAYMENT by cheque.
 Should you wish to pay the outstanding amount for the LAND tour by credit card there will be an administration fee of 2.5% on the outstanding amount.